leobarrospereira/MovingHelperCI/README.md

 A sample project for a [RayWenderlich.com](http://www.raywenderlich.com) tutorial on setting up continuous integration with GitHub and Travis CI!

-Setting up continuos integration with Github and Bitrise too!
+Setting up continuous integration with Github and Bitrise too!

 --